jimf/tracktics/README.md

 `data-tracktics-on` is used to identify DOM elements of interest and specify what DOM event type should be listened to for the given element.
 Valid values for this attribute include "click", "mouseup", and "mousedown".
 If no value is specified, "click" is the default behavior.
+Provider plugin `trackEvent` functions will receive this value as the first argument.

 ### `data-tracktics-event`

 Use this attribute to manually specify the event name that gets dispatched to `trackEvent`.
 If this attribute is missing, the DOM element's innerText is used instead.
+Event data will be passed along to teh registered provider plugins via the `event` key in the `options` argument.

 ### `data-tracktics-*`